Tennessee Right to Life savors victory and looks to next legislative goals - NewsBreak

 Our thinking, which has been the thinking of our organization for as long as we’ve existed, is to take a strategic approach to the eventual overturning of Roe, and we didn’t feel like the heartbeat ban was strategic

-If the day comes when Roe is overturned, you’re either going to have a full-on ban or you’r e going to have a six-week ban, so why would anyone settle for a 6 week ban?
+If the day comes when Roe is overturned, you’re either going to have a full-on ban or you’e going to have a six-week ban, so why would anyone settle for a 6 week ban?
 Until that day comes, we knew the heartbeat bill would be enjoined.

 Now we sit in a world where we get to enjoy the heartbeat bill for six weeks, before the trigger law takes effect.
 And that’s great and I’m certainly glad to have the 6 week law in effect now.
 We’re grateful we have both in effect now, but are certainly grateful at the end of the day in August, the trigger ban will take full effect and supersede the heartbeat law.